-The M1 carbine was originally intended as a replacement for the pistol normally carried by soliders such as drivers, radiomen, officers, etc. In practice, many soldiers wanted a carbine because of its small size and light weight.
+It was originally intended as a replacement for the pistol normally carried by Officers, drivers, radiomen.
+In practice, many soldiers wanted a carbine because of its small size and light weight.

-Although listed as .30 caliber, the M1 carbine round is nothing like the M1 Garand round, and in fact is little more than a high-powered pistol cartridge.
+Although listed as .30 caliber, the M1 carbine round is nothing like the M1 Rifle round, and is little more than a high-powered pistol cartridge.